dsgou/ros_visual/README.md

 ### Set up ###

+* The example instructions are for Ubuntu 14.04.
+Please check your os version and replace indigo with the respective version.

 * Install ROS on your system by following the installation instructions (www.ros.org), install according to your OS: ```sudo apt-get install ros-indigo-desktop-full ```
 * Install opencv either as a ROS package or standlone depending on your version ```sudo apt-get install ros-indigo-vision-opencv```